If you are researching where to go for the best snowboarding and skiing in Japan, you are in the right place.

 You may have read about Chinese New Year and the increase in crowds at the Japanese ski resorts.
 After multiple seasons guiding ski tours in Japan, we can say we rarely see Chinese tourists skiing off piste or in the backcountry.

-You will certainly notice an increase in prices, resort traffic, restaurants and lift lines, but if you are here for the resort off-piste powder skiing and backcountry touring, you simply make sure you book your lodging or guided tour early and you will have little issues except the occasional restaurant overbooking and parking.
+You will certainly notice an increase in prices, resort traffic, restaurants and lift lines, but if you are here for the resort off-piste powder skiing and backcountry touring, you simply make sure you book your lodging or guided backcountry tours early and you will have little issues except the occasional restaurant overbooking and parking.

 Upcoming Chinese New Years: